-Pumpkin Bread Pudding is one of my favorite comfort foods.
-I love the combination of pumpkin, pumpkin pie spice, cranberries, and a bit of coconut this time of year.
+This gluten free bread pudding recipe with pumpkin is one of my favorite comfort foods.
+I love the combination of pumpkin flavors, spices, cranberries, and a bit of coconut.

-However, if you’re making this for dessert for a small group and don’t want a couple of weeks of leftovers, cut the recipe in half.
+If you’re making this gluten free dessert for a small group and don’t want a lot of leftovers, cut the recipe in half.

 How to bake this easy pumpkin bread pudding